 One measurement of safety performance is the number, type and risk level of potentially unsafe conditions-called "operating irregularities".
-An ATC operating irregularity occurs when less than the minimum required separation existed between two aircraft or when safety was jeopardized in some other way.
-NAV CANADA tracks and provides reports on operating irregularities to Transport Canada and the Transportation Safety Board on a daily basis.
-Every operating irregularity, no matter how minor, is recorded, reported and investigated so that the Company can learn and improve.
+An ATS operating irregularity (OI) occurs when less than the minimum required separation existed between two aircraft or when safety was jeopardized in some other way.
+NAV CANADA tracks and provides reports on OIs to Transport Canada and the Transportation Safety Board on a daily basis.
+Every OI, no matter how minor, is recorded, reported and investigated so that the Company can learn and improve.